chocolatey/choco/docs/generated/CommandsUninstall.md

      Ignore Auto Uninstaller Failure - Do not fail the package if auto uninstaller reports an error.
 Overrides the default feature 'failOnAutoUninstaller' set to 'False'.
 Available in 0.9.10+.

+     --stoponfirstfailure, --stop-on-first-failure, --stop-on-first-package-failure
+     Stop On First Package Failure - stop running install, upgrade or uninstall on first package failure instead of continuing with others.
+       Overrides the default feature 'stopOnFirstPackageFailure' set to 'False- '.
+Available in 0.10.4+.

+     --fromprograms, --from-programs, --fromprogramsandfeatures, --from-programs-and-features
+     From Programs and Features - Uninstalls a program from programs and features.
+Name used for package must be a match or a wildcard (*).
+       Available in [licensed editions](https://chocolatey.org/compare) only (licensed version 1.8.0+) and requires v0.10.4+.

 ~~~